CaoKha/lcf_docs.github.io/src/shared/side-nav.md

 # SIDE-NAV

-The side navigation bar of the app.
+The side navigation bar of the LCF application.

 ## Description: